 William Scarbro (PhD; Co-advised with Sanjay Rajopadhye)

-Hasan Najib Mahmud (MS)
+Hasan Najib Mahmud (PhD)

 (* indicates equal contribution, (#) indicates alphabetical ordering)